 However, more than half of all ACL injuries occur with no contact at all.
 The injury can occur at this instance due to the athlete/individual rapidly changing directions, sudden deceleration, and improper jump landing due to poor mechanics or muscle imbalances.

 Why Is The Healing Process So Poor?

 Biomechanical stresses, blood supply problems, and nutrition can be a major contributor to why there is such a poor healing process.
 Nutrition is often an overlooked aspect when it comes to recovery because the fear of gaining weight while being inactive is often a concern, especially with athletes who are concerned with their physique.

 Without adequate rest and nutrition, one’s ability to recover quickly diminishes.
 The athlete may not know, however, that their resting metabolism actually increases roughly 15-50% depending on the severity of the injury.
-Some of the common steps that come with an injury are inflammation, proliferation, and remodeling.
+Some of the common steps that come with an injury are proliferation and remodeling.

 The Key Phases of Injury

 There are a few key phases that take place during an injury.
 These phases include proliferation and remodeling.

 Proliferation is the process where the body begins to form the bonds, which knit together to grow new tissue.
 The tissue formed in this process is not quite as strong but provides some support and structure for the body.